 - How to disable Gmail's smart features and prevent tracking

-Current rumors point towards a new designs with thinner display bezels and a whole suite of new colors.
-So read on for everything we know so far about the MacBook Air 2021.
+Current rumors point towards a new design with thinner display bezels and a whole suite of new colors.
+So read on for everything we know so far about the MacBook Air 2022.

-The reason why you should hold out for the MacBook Air 2021 over the current MacBook Air with M1 is that it's looking to be a significant design upgrade.
+The reason why you should hold out for the MacBook Air 2022 over the current MacBook Air M1 is that the rumored next-gen model could have a redesign.

 For longtime MacBook fans, MagSafe charging was seen as a defining feature, one that separated Apple from PCs.
 Unfortunately, Apple removed MagSafe following fire safety concerns and a switch to USB Type-C.